KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Knowledge-Oriented Controls

-We approximate the null space with $\hat{\mU} \in \mathbb{R}^{d_{\text{in}} \times r}$, a submatrix containing the $r$ left singular vectors from $\mU$ associated with the smallest singular values, where $r$ is the predefined LoRA's rank.
-From this, we define a knowledge-oriented constraint projector $\mP = \hat{\mU}\hat{\mU}^T$.
+We approximate the null space with $\hat{U} \in \mathbb{R}^{d_{\text{in}} \times r}$, a submatrix containing the $r$ left singular vectors from $U$ associated with the smallest singular values, where $r$ is the predefined LoRA's rank.
+From this, we define a knowledge-oriented constraint projector $P = \hat{U}\hat{U}^T$.
 As shown in Figure~\ref{fig:overview}, we then initialize the LoRA adapters by factorizing the pre-trained weights projected into this null space.
-We compute the SVD of the projected weights: $\text{SVD}\left(\mW_0 \mP\right) = \left\{ \mU^*, \mSigma^*, (\mV^*)^T \right\}$ and initialize the adapter matrices $\mB$ and $\mA$ as: { }
+We compute the SVD of the projected weights: $\text{SVD}\left(W_0 P\right) = \left\{ U^*, \Sigma^*, (V^*)^T \right\}$ and initialize the adapter matrices $B$ and $A$ as:

-where $\sqrt{\mSigma^*}$ denotes the diagonal matrix with entries for singular values.
-Finally, to ensure the model is unchanged at the start of fine-tuning, the original weight matrix is adjusted with a residual term: { }
+where $\sqrt{\Sigma^*}$ denotes the diagonal matrix with entries for singular values.
+Finally, to ensure the model is unchanged at the start of fine-tuning, the original weight matrix is adjusted with a residual term:

-Given the asymmetry between $\mA$ and $\mB$, fine-tuning only $\mB$ suffices for strong performance\citep{lora_fa,zhu2024asymmetry}.
-Thus, \method freezes $\mA$, which lies in the null space of $\mC$.
-This ensures $\mA \mC \approx \mathbf{0}$, rendering the update term $\mB \mA \mC$ negligible regardless of $\mB$'s updates.
+Given the asymmetry between $A$ and $B$, fine-tuning only $B$ suffices for strong performance \citep{lora_fa,zhu2024asymmetry}.
+By freezing $A$ within the null space of $C$, \method ensures $AC \approx \mathbf{0}$, making the update term $BAC$ negligible regardless of any changes to $B$.
 Proof is in \autoref{appendix:proof}.